shorebirdtech/old_repo/examples/simple_rpc/README.md

-Pure-dart example of using Shorebird to create a simple post and watch RPC with a custom type.
+Pure-dart example of using Shorebird serverless to create a simple post and watch RPC with a custom type.

 # Usage